AKSW/LangTagger/README.md

 to measure the efficiency of the different approaches on identifying a label language.
 We used English, German, Russian, Italian, Spanish, French and Portuguese language for the test.

-Moderate: The  moderate  text  benchmark  uses  all  questions  in  the  QuestionOver Linked Data (QALD) datasets in different forms, Keywords (K) and FullQuestions (F).
+QA: The  QA  benchmark  uses  all  questions  in  the  QuestionOver Linked Data (QALD) datasets in different forms, Keywords (K) and FullQuestions (F).
 It is designed to evaluate the efficiency of the different approaches in the Question and Answering (QA) domain.
 The efficiency of the models areassessed on detecting the language of a question containing a knowledge base resource.